varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   An other thing to consider in this exercise is how to best avoid issues like this.
+   Also consider how you would avoid issues like this to begin with.
 We do not yet know how to modify Varnish' response headers, but hopefully you will understand why you may need to do that.

    Varnish is not the only part of your web-stack that parses and honors cache-related headers.
 The primary consumer of such headers are the web